Car 'make' and 'model' are both terms used to identify and describe vehicles.

 Car Model Year

 Car model years are another important way to distinguish vehicles and assess their value.
-Car makers often completely redesign car models and the year is a meaningful way to know this.
-However, it's important to remember that the model year does not necessarily indicate when the car was manufactured.
-For example, cars from the 2019 model year were available to purchase back in 2018.
-So if a redesign of a specific car model occurred for the 2019 model year, it was most likely manufactured in 2018.
+Carmakers often completely redesign car models, and the year is a meaningful way to know this.
+However, it is important to remember that the model year does not necessarily indicate when the car was manufactured.
+For example, cars from a particular model year were manufactured the year before.
+So, if a redesign of a specific car model occurred for a particular model year, it was most likely manufactured the year before.

 Car Makes By The Same Manufacturer

 As previously mentioned, some car manufacturers actually have more than one brand under their label.
 However, these brands are distinct car makes, and it would be incorrect to call an Acura MDX, a Honda MDX.
 They are also not interchangeable, so you should not refer to a Honda Civic as an Acura Civic.